 You may get folliculitis if you have damaged hair follicles.
 Shaving or wearing clothes that rub the skin can irritate the follicles, which can lead to folliculitis.
-They also can become blocked or irritated by sweat, machine oils, or makeup.
 When the follicles are injured, they are more likely to become infected.

 You are more likely to get folliculitis if you:

-- Use a hot tub, whirlpool, or swimming pool that is not properly treated with chlorine.
+- Use a hot tub, whirlpool, or swimming pool that has untreated water.

 - Wear tight clothes.

 - Shave against the direction of hair growth.

 Folliculitis usually looks like red pimples with a hair in the center of each one.
 The pimples may have pus in them, and they may itch or burn.
 When the pimples break open, they may drain pus, blood, or both.

 "Hot tub folliculitis" most often appears about 72 hours after you've been in a hot tub or spa.
 Many small pimples appear on your stomach and sometimes on your arms and legs.
 You might have a mild fever and have an upset stomach.
 Most of the time, this kind of folliculitis goes away on its own in 7 to 10 days.

 Your doctor will check your skin and ask about your health and activities.
 He or she may do tests to find out what is causing your folliculitis and to make sure you don't have a different problem, such as impetigo or heat rash.
 Testing a sample of the fluid in the pimples or a sample of tissue can help your doctor learn what is causing the infection.